| || |

 Land Acknowledgement - Solano County BH

-As a county that uses the representation of a Native American in the logo and works towards recognizing the history of genocide and inequity for indigenous people it is important that we are congruent and authentic.
+As a county that uses the representation of a Native American in the logo it is important that we are congruent and authentic and that we collectively work towards recognizing the history of genocide and continued inequities experienced by indigenous people.
 The sacrifices of indigenous people on this land can be an invisible hurt and pain that is a reality for Native Americans.
 We would like to acknowledge the land and the people of the land.
 We acknowledge the indigenous people of the Suisunes and the Patwin of the Wintun tribes, the Muwekma Ohlone Tribe and the countless other California tribes that traveled this land we stand on utilizing the Carquinez Strait for trade.
 We would like to acknowledge the displacement and lost lives due to colonization and ongoing disparities, in addition to honoring the ancestral grounds.
 We honor those that have passed and those that continue to live on.

 Map for local information:

 The Ethnic Services Coordinator (ESC), also referred to as Ethnic Services Manager in other counties, is a state-mandated role for each County Behavioral Health Plan (BHP_ throughout the state of California.
 The ESC is a key member of the Behavioral Health leadership team with a sustained and meaningful role in helping shape the BHP's services delivery system in a way that advances health equity and cultural responsiveness.
 As such, the ESC leads the Diversity and Equity Committee; participates in program planning and policy development; reviews hiring practices; reviews grievances related to disparities; sits on various advisory groups/task forces; monitors data related outcomes for racially, ethnically and culturally diverse vulnerable populations; and is responsible for developing and monitoring SCBH's annual Diversity and Equity Plan in partnership with key stakeholders.
 If you have additional questions, please contact [email protected].